mpdcampbell/blog/blog/content/posts/jitsiwithTraefik.md

 But this didn't make sense, I should have plenty of bandwidth.
 It turns out I was able to fix this behaviour by disabling simulcast.
 But fair warning, this is **NOT recommended** by the veterans in the Jitsi [community forum](https://community.jitsi.org/).

-By default Jitsi measures the network connection between clients and will auto-scale the video quality, including turning it off, depending on available bandwidth and if the streams are in tile view vs fullscreen.
+By default Jitsi measures the network connection between clients and will auto-scale the video quality, including turning it off, depending on available bandwidth and if the streams are in tile view vs full screen.
 Disabling simulcast will [disable this behaviour](https://community.jitsi.org/t/performance-settings-in-high-quality/121812/2).
 The [result](https://community.jitsi.org/t/how-are-video-streams-handled-with-disabling-simulcast/125120) is the full video quality will be streamed from all clients to all clients, all the time.
 This is a lot of bandwidth that needs to run through the JVB on your server.
 Intuitively, choosing to disable simulcast is removing functionality and wasting bandwidth.

 With that warning said, I found the auto-scaling was overly aggressive for some reason and kept turning off video feeds.
 Also, I should have plenty of bandwidth available for the small games nights I host, and my friends also have decent internet connections.
 So, rather than debug this weird behaviour it was [easier](https://xkcd.com/1495/) to take the brute-force approach and turn off the video auto-scaling entirely.